Certifying the Topology of Quantum Networks: Theory and Experiment: Appendix E: Semi-Device-independent estimation on the fidelity

-In a device-independent scenario, there are no assumptions made on the measurements.
-As mentioned in the main text, there are already results connecting the violation of a Mermin inequality by some state with its GHZ-state fidelity \cite{Kaniewski2009}.
+As discussed above, there are already results connecting the violation of a Mermin inequality by some state with its GHZ-state fidelity \cite{Kaniewski2009}.
 In the following, using the experimentally observed violation of the Mermin inequality $S_N = \expval{\mathcal{B}_N}$, we will give a lower bound of the GHZ-state fidelity under the assumption that one performs (misaligned) measurements $X$ and $Y$ on qubits.

 Firstly, recall that the Bell operator of the Mermin inequality for $N$ qubits is given by

 We then specify the observables as

 where $\theta_k$ is the angle denoting the misalignment from a perfect measurement ($X = \sigma_x$ and $Y = \sigma_y$), which can be different for each qubit $k = 1,...,N$.
 Note that we can assume $X = \sigma_x$ since we are only interested in the GHZ-state fidelity modulus local unitaries.
 For the same reason, it is no further restriction to assume the second measurement to be in the $x$-$y$ plane of the Bloch sphere.